This post may contain affiliate links. Read our disclosure policy here.

 All my paleo, grain free, gluten free friends, get excited.
 We can have bread again!
-This Paleo bread is easy to make and perfect for building sandwiches and morning toasts.
+This Paleo cashew bread is easy to make and perfect for building sandwiches and morning toasts.
 No more missing out on your favorites just because you’ve gone grain-free.

-What is Paleo Bread?
+What is Paleo Cashew Bread?

 Paleo bread contains no grains or gluten and is traditionally made with nut flour or whole nuts, coconut flour, and eggs.

 Ideally, a paleo bread recipe should slice beautifully and be enjoyed like regular sandwich bread.
-If you’ve been avoiding grains and bread due to gluten or grain intolerance, eating low carb, paleo, gluten-free, whole-30, or cleaning out your diet, this Paleo bread is exactly what you’ve been searching for.
-I know it was for me when I went grain free.
+If you’ve been avoiding grains and bread due to gluten or grain intolerance, eating low-carb, paleo, gluten-free, whole-30, or cleaning out your diet, this Paleo bread is exactly what you’ve been searching for.
+I know it was for me when I went grain-free.

 Is Paleo Bread Gluten-Free?